-- General Translation
+1. General Translation

-- Technical Translation
+2. Technical Translation

-- Scientific Translation
+3. Scientific Translation

-- Medical Translation
+4. Medical Translation

-and biotechnology.
+Just like the name suggests, these are the translations that are carried out in medical fields.
+Anything medical-related being translated will be referred to as a medical translation.
+These kinds of translations revolve around healthcare, medical products, pharmaceutical, Medical reports, product instructions, labeling, clinical trial documentation, and biotechnology.
 You would wonder so what kinds of documents are there to translate in medical and I will tell you there are very many and different documents that are translated in medical translations.
-From patient information to regulatory, marketing and technical documents, as long as they contain information related to medicine they will be classified under medical translation.
+From patient information to regulatory, marketing, and technical documents, as long as they contain information related to medicine, they will be classified under medical translation.

-- Financial Translation
+5. Financial Translation

-- Economic Translations
+6. Economic Translations

-As we all know, or for anyone wo doesn’t know economics also falls under finance but not exclusively.
+As we all know, or for anyone who doesn’t know economics also falls under finance but not exclusively.
 What you should know is that finances are involved in economy and that Is why economic translation can also be referred to as financial translation.
 This is because economics is a combination of business/ commercial and financial entities.
 It involves the translation of documents relating specifically to the economy and the field of economics.
-A specialized translator is needed to handle such translations because there are specific terminologies that are used that a normal translator wouldn’t be able to understand.
+A specialized translator is needed to handle such translations because there are specific terminologies used that a normal translator wouldn’t be able to understand.

-- Legal Translation
+7. Legal Translation

-- Juridical Translation
+8. Juridical Translation

-- Judicial Translation
+9. Judicial Translation

 This another form of translation that falls under the legal translation body.
 Just like juridical translations, judicial translations usually happen around courts and we all know that anything that involves the courts, has to be legal.
 Be sure not to confuse the two because it is very easy to do so.
 The kinds of translations found in judicial translations are court proceeding documentation like judgments, minutes, testimonies, etc.

-- Patent Translation
+10. Patent Translation

 Patenting refers to a process that involves officially taking ownership of something.
 This means that these are the kinds of translation that involve translation of intellectual property and patent-related documents.
 These translations also need a specialized professional translator to work on them.
 This is because Patents have a specific structure, established terminology and a requirement for complete consistency throughout.
 Also, the language used in patent documents is quite vast and normal translators would not be aware of it.
 Patent translations need translators who have been trained in the specific requirements for translating patent documents.

-- Literary Translation
+11. Literary Translation

 This is the translation of any form of literary forms of writing.
 In this case that is writings like novels, short stories, plays, essays, poems.
 Translators have come out to state how this is one of the hardest forms of translations known to them.
 Where in other types of translations, the most important thing is conveying meanings, in literary translation a lot more is needed.
 In literary translations the translator’s challenge is to also reproduce the character, subtlety and impact of the original and the essence of what makes that work unique.
 In order to work as a literary translator, you must be an individual wo is extremely good with words and exceptional writing skills.

-- Commercial Translation
+12. Commercial Translation

-- Business Translations
+13. Business Translations

-- Administrative Translations
+14. Administrative Translations

-- Marketing Translations
+15. Marketing Translations